Most web agencies follow the same process when it comes to content.

 7. Send images separately

 Don’t copy and paste images into your document.
 This creates extra work for you (pasting them in) and us (saving them out).
-Word will also compress your images so they won’t come through at full size.
+Word will also compress your images so they won’t come through at full size, and you’ll need to send them through again anyway.
 Send images via email or another cloud-based tool like Dropbox or Google Drive.
-Download our example template to see how it’s done!